NEA Mandates and Structures

 The experience derived from past nuclear accidents, such as Chernobyl or Fukushima, has shown that the management of contaminated food after such events can lead to a number of health and socioeconomic impacts that have to be addressed under the national sovereignty of all affected countries.
 At the same time, experience has clearly shown that a lack of international harmonisation and independent scientific evaluation of the situation cannot only lead to increased confusion around food safety in affected and non-affected populations, but can also hamper international trade and lead to disagreement(s) between countries.

-The CRPPH during its 79th meeting, as well as the CRPPH Bureau through its meetings in September and December 2021, decided to revitalise the NEA Food Safety Framework project and agreed to circulate the draft mandate of the Expert Group on a Post-Accident Food Safety Framework (EGFSF) for the CRPPH approval by written procedure.
+The Committee on Radiological Protection and Public Health (CRPPH) during its 79th meeting decided to revitalise the NEA Food Safety Framework project by creating the Expert Group on a Post-Accident Food Safety Framework (EGFSF).

 Scope

-The EGFSF supports the CRPPH in promoting “international collaboration on specific radiological protection and radiation-related public health topics of interest to the NEA member countries in the framework of the NEA Strategic Plan” [cf. NEA/NE(2017)13, Appendix I].
+The EGFSF supports the CRPPH in promoting “international collaboration on specific radiological protection and radiation-related human and ecosystem health topics of interest to member countries in the framework of the NEA Strategic Plan (2023-2028)” [cf. NEA/NE(2022)20].

-The EGFSF also supports the Working Party on Nuclear Emergency Matters (WPNEM) in “identifying and investigating as appropriate further advancements in all aspects of [emergency preparedness and response (EPR)] for nuclear/radiological emergencies (including accidents and consequence management of malicious acts), for example … management of large scale contamination of food and feeding stuff;” [cf. NEA/CRPPH/INEX(2020)1/FINAL].
+The EGFSF also supports the Working Party on Nuclear Emergency Matters (WPNEM) to “identify and investigate as appropriate further advancements in all aspects of emergency preparedness and response (EPR) for nuclear or radiological emergencies (including accidents and consequence management of other types of events e.g. malicious acts, emergency situation during or after armed conflicts), for example […] management of large scale contamination of food and agriculture;” [cf. NEA/CRPPH/INEX(2023)7/FINAL].

 Objectives